 This factor is all the more important for us, in that our group is the only one which has remained in contact with the peasant masses over the past eleven years.
 So far as I am aware, no other group exists in the neighbourhood.
-The urban groups of Aleksandrovsk and Ekaterinoslav, boast only a few survivors and in any case their precise whereabouts at rind that oppresses and surrounds us.
-If winning means a minority of specialists assisted by groups of people sensitised by propaganda to the new ideals who are enduring the new ideas, this enduring will be all the more terrible the more the new carriers of truth are convinced that they have the best possible solution to the social question.
-There is no worse oppressor than virtue in the place of vice.
+The urban groups of Aleksandrovsk and Ekaterinoslav, boast only a few survivors and in any case their precise whereabouts at present are unknown: some are allegedly in Moscow, the date of their homecoming unknown, while others seem to have left the country for Switzerland, France or America and nothing more has been heard from them.
+Thus we have only ourselves to rely upon.